drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ![Top Commissions Results](img/results-top-comm.png)

+__Note:__ In the Query Results screen, click on the Execution Details tab.
+Examine the performance metrics for this query.
+Slot time consumed should be very low.

 ### **Congratulations!** You have defined schemas in BigQuery, created partitioned and clustered tables, and queried nested and repeated fields.

 ![[/fragments/endqwiklab]]